Offered by Department of Management

 - Prereq: MGT 890

-A course designed to integrate the knowledge acquired in other courses in business administration and to emphasize
+- A case study course designed to integrate the knowledge acquired in other courses in business administration and to

-strategic analysis and decision making.
-This course is to be taken after 9 hours of MBA core courses are completed.
+emphasize analysis and decision making.
+This is a capstone course to be taken after M.B.A. core courses are completed.

 - MGT 893/893P - Social Responsibility of Business: Issues and Ethics - 3 hours